Workplace Culture & Solutions During our Hybrid Coming of Age

 Hint: it’s time to dive deeper than annual reviews and standard employee satisfaction surveys.

 Business decision-makers and stakeholders need to come together to answer these questions (and many more).
 While it is wise to appoint a lead to hold everyone accountable, addressing larger business goals and cultural shifts takes a village.
 Workshop it.
 Whiteboard it.
 Take polls and get feedback across the business.
-Chances are, remote work adoption is a gateway to understanding other employee challenges lying beneath the surface.
+Chances are, hybrid work adoption is a gateway to understanding other employee--and customer--challenges lying beneath the surface.

 What to ask your people.

 On the team and individual employee level, the discussion becomes granular and personal.
 This is where HR and people ops need to lead and innovate.
 Ideally, your people-focused teams are already working with employees on their career paths, goals, and regularly gathering feedback to improve employee satisfaction.
-If not, this is going to become even more important as more people transition to long term remote.
+If not, this is going to become even more important as more people transition to more custom work schedules.

 In discussing the future of work for individuals, employers need to consider: